 The software does not verify, or improperly verifies, the cryptographic signature for data.
 By not adequately performing the verification step, the data being received is not trustworthy and can be corrupted or made intentionally incorrect by an adversary.

-Cross reference
+Related coding guidelines

-CWE[8]: 347.
+CWE [7]: 347.
 Improperly Verified Signature